Brislington

-Brislington is an area in the south east of the city of Bristol, England.
+Brislington (historically, sometimes Busleton) (Note: Brislington is spelled in some 17th- and 18th-century sources as "Busleton", often printed with the long 's' as "Buſleton".) is an area in the south east of the city of Bristol, England.
 It is on the edge of Bristol and 10 mi from Bath.
 Brislington Brook runs through the area in the woodlands of Nightingale Valley and St Anne's Wood.
 Brislington formerly housed the HTV West Studios on Bath Road, and this is situated next to the historic Arnos Vale Cemetery.
 Other notable landmarks include Brislington House and the 15th-century St Luke's Church.
 During the 18th–19th century, Brislington was regarded as a picturesque country village and contained many country homes.

 For elections to Bristol City Council, the area is divided between Brislington East and Brislington West electoral wards.
 It is in the Bristol East parliamentary constituency.